Collaborative for Children's History

 1987

-Initiatives for Children is formed to provide child care resource and referral services to companies in the Houston area, particularly in response to the great increase in working mothers in the late 1980s.
+Initiatives for Children is formed to provide child care resources and referral services to companies in the Houston area, particularly in response to the growing number of working mothers in the late 1980s.

 1988